-CRFFN’ll Continue To Collect Pof Despite Court Order – Igwe - New Telegraph
+CRFFN’ll continue to collect POF despite court order – Igwe - New Telegraph

-Mr. Igwe Kingsley Onyekachi is the Registrar and Chief Executive Officer (CEO) of the Council For the Registration of Freight Forwarding in Nigeria (CRFFN).
-In this interview with PAUL OGBUOKIRI, he says the Council will continue to collect the Practitioners Operating Fee (POF) despite a recent court order to the contrary.
+Mr. Igwe Kingsley Onyekachi is the Registrar and Chief Executive Officer (CEO) of the Council for the Registration of Freight Forwarding in Nigeria (CRFFN).
+In this interview with PAUL OGBUOKIRI, he says the Council would continue to collect the Practitioners Operating Fee (POF) despite a recent court order to the contrary.

 What’s your take on the proposed move by the Federal Government to takeover revenue collection duties from the agencies handling them now, including the Nigeria Customs Service?